CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/delivery.md

 # Delivery

+The Delivery Workflow in SAP Business One allows businesses to streamline the order fulfillment process by offering various options.

+---

 ![Delivery](./media/cc-delivery.webp)

-**Delivery Workflow** allows you to choose one of three workflows for Pick Lists:Default Workflow, Customer-Date Workflow, and Date-Customer Workflow.
+1. **Delivery workflow** - Allows you to choose one of three workflows for Pick Lists:Default Workflow, Customer-Date Workflow, and Date-Customer Workflow.

     <details>
     <summary>Click here to expand</summary>